vlocateli/basile/README.md

 # Conway Game of life
-Implementation of Game of Life for university project on Algorithm analisys.

 ---------------
 ===============

 **WARNING: YOU NEED GCC TO COMPILE THIS PROGRAM**

 ===============

+Implementation of Game of Life for university project on  Analisys of Algorithms.

 The game is finished.
 To compile use on Linux/Windows on Powershell(windows) or Terminal(GNU/Linux):
 ```bash